 - They’ve stunned themselves.
 Bala Sharks are powerful swimmers and tend to be very active.
 In too small of an aquarium, they may swim erratically all over the tank, running into decorations and walls.
 If they hit something too hard, they may shock themselves and hang suspended in the water for a few minutes.

 - They are very frightened.
-Bala Shark fish are active and curious most of the time, but they can be a bit more responsive to potentially frightening stimuli than most other types of aquarium fish.
+Silver Shark fish are active and curious most of the time, but they can be a bit more responsive to potentially frightening stimuli than most other types of aquarium fish.
 Suddenly opening the aquarium lid, dropping in a large block of food, or other behavior on your part could startle your Bala Shark and send them into temporary shock.

 - They don’t have enough oxygen.
 Bala Sharks require high levels of oxygen to remain happy and healthy.
 If oxygen levels drop, they may go into shock and hang suspended in the water.
 This is most common after too large of a water change, but may also occur without sufficient aeration.